Kav91/nri-flex-concept/README.md

 - tm=targetMode - contains, prefix or regex to match the target (default "contains")
 - c=config - which config file will we use to create the dynamic configs from eg. "redis" .yml (defaults to the "target value")
 - p=port - force set a chosen target port
-- r=reverse - if set eg. reverse=true on nri-flex itself, it will perform a reverse lookup to match against containers (this means you don't have to set labels on individal containers)
+- r=reverse - if set eg. r=true on nri-flex itself, it will perform a reverse lookup to match against containers (this means you don't have to set labels on individal containers)
 - ip=ipMode - default private can be set to public
 - If config is nil, use the target (t), as the yaml file to look up, eg. if target (t) = redis, lookup the config (c) redis.yml if config not set